 From the beginning, The Metiss Group emphasized a collaborative approach, involving Beth, Charles, and a coach working together.
 This three-pronged strategy was designed to align goals, set clear expectations, and establish a foundation of trust and communication.

 In Month Zero, the groundwork was laid with a focus on self-discovery.
-Charles underwent a series of assessments, including DISC Analysis, Workplace Motivators, and the Hartman Value Profile.
+Charles and Beth underwent two key assessments,DISC and Workplace Motivators, and Charles’ job scorecard was created.

 These assessments provided a comprehensive understanding of his strengths, motivators, and areas for development.
-This approach is backed by research demonstrating that self-awareness is a critical component of effective leadership and personal development.
+This approach is backed by research demonstrating self-awareness is a critical component of effective leadership and personal development.

 According to a study published in Harvard Business Review, leaders who possess a high degree of self-awareness are better equipped to understand their own behaviors and how they impact others, which leads to more effective management and stronger team dynamics.

-Furthermore, using tools like the DISC Analysis and Workplace Motivators helps in identifying individual behavioral styles and intrinsic motivations, which are essential for personalizing development plans and aligning them with organizational goals.
+Furthermore, using tools like the DISC and Workplace Motivators helps in identifying individual behavioral styles and intrinsic motivations, which are essential for personalizing development plans and aligning them with organizational goals.

 Beth, as his supervisor, was equally engaged from the start.
-The coach worked closely with her to ensure that Charles’ scorecard, outlining his key responsibilities and performance metrics, was aligned with the company's objectives.
+The coach worked closely with her to ensure Charles’ scorecard, outlining his key responsibilities and performance metrics, was aligned with the company's objectives.

 Months One and Two: Individual Coaching for Growth